Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 # Publishing

 After making sure the XML file works, go to the Content Manager and update the existing prop pack.
-Then at the update popup open the asset staging folder and copy the XML from the TLRLocal Folder and rename it TLRConfig.xml.

-add images!
+Then in the update popup open the asset staging folder and copy the XML from the TLRLocal Folder and rename it TLRConfig.xml.

 # Replacement Limitations